davidjsmith44/NLP-Fed-Speeches/src/schedule.md

 2. Do I just look at the speeches labeled 'Outlook' or 'Policy' - try this as a model enhancement

 # DATA WORK
-1. Change the data collection to handle the quandl data and merge the NLP stuff before we get to the initial_workflow section.
-Make all the preprocesssing in one section (somehow)

 2. What exactly do we want to do here with the output -create one period forecasts for each model